goabstract/abstract-sdk/docs/reference.md

 ![API][api-icon]

 An activity represents a designated type of event within a project.
-These events can be speceific to the project itself, or they can be specific to a collection, a branch, a commit, or a review within the project.
+These events can be specific to the project itself, or they can be specific to a collection, a branch, a commit, or a review within the project.

 ### The activity object